-Sa reports on/ cleans up/ and generally maintains accounting files.
+Sa reports on, cleans up, and generally maintains accounting files.

-So is able to condense the information in /usr/adm/acct into a summary file /usr/adm/sayacct which contains a count of the number of times each command was called and the time resources consumed.
-This condensation is desirable because on a large system /usr/adm/acct can grow by 100 blocks per day.
+Sa is able to condense the information in husr/adm/acct into a summary file husr/adm/savacct which contains a count of the number of times each command was called and the time resources consumed.
+This condensation is desirable because on a large system husr/adm/acct can grow by 100 blocks per day.
 The summary file is normally read before the accounting file, so the reports include all available information.

-If a file name is given as the last argument, that file will be treated as the accounting file; /ysc/adm/aggt is the default.
+If a file name is given as the last argument, that file will be treated as the accounting file; /usr/adm/acct is the default.